It Did Happen Here: An Antifascist People’s History

 About the Editors

 Moe Bowstern is an @-zone alum, writer, laborer, Fisher Poet, and DIY social practice artist.
 Moe is the longtime editor of many publications, including the commercial fishing zine Xtra Tuf.
-She was a writer on the podcast version of It Did Happen Here and lives in Portland, OR.
+She was a writer on both the podcast and book versions of It Did Happen Here and she lives in Portland, Oregon.
+See and hear interviews, book reviews, and other news on Moe's Author Page HERE.

 - New Products